williaz/OracleExp/REMINDER.md

 - [x] (NOT) EXISTS: syntax- WHERE EXISTS + subquery. (semijoin)
 - [x] WITH: the one place within the WITH that does not recognize the subquery name is within the named subquery itself.
 - [x] DROP: if you drop a column with a constraint, the constraint is also dropped.
 The same is true for any index objects on the column, they are also dropped.
+- [x] CHECK: cannot use with SYSDATE, as SYSDATE is non-deterministic.
+- [x] CTAS: any CONSTRAINT or INDEX or any ohter supporting objects that might exist for the source table are not replicated, with one exception: any explicitly created NOT NULL constraints on the queried table are copied into the new table with a system-generated name as part of the table's definition.